 To prepare youth for community leadership for both today and the future, we developed the Liberation Program (LP).
-This program is for members of Bro/Sis who have a demonstrated an interest in activism.
+This program is for members of Bro/Sis who have demonstrated an interest in activism.
 Members are selected through an intensive application and interview process designed to ensure serious commitment to community development.

-The Brotherhood/Sister Sol (Bro/Sis) believe it not only imperative to #CLOSERikers and repair the harms caused, but also necessary to redistribute the funds and invigorate efforts to further build our communities.
+The Brotherhood/Sister Sol (Bro/Sis) believe it is not only imperative to #CLOSERikers and repair the harms caused, but also necessary to redistribute the funds and invigorate efforts to further build our communities.
 The movement to #CLOSErikers is grounded in an effort to change our criminal legal system and move it closer to justice.
 We are a partner in the coalition led by JustLeadershipUSA to #CLOSErikers because Rikers is a stain on the City of New York; it is a broken and unethical facility that offers no solutions.
 It is not enough to close a deplorable, immoral and unjust institution; though closing Rikers is a must.
 We need to also rebuild, fortify, and nurture the communities that welcome those most harmed by our world.
 We must embrace a new way forward.

 We believe we can #CLOSErikers in accordance with the ways dictated by the #CLOSErikers partner coalition:

-Increasing pre-arrest diversions • Decriminalizing low level offenses to reduce arrests and prosecutions • Eliminating profit-driven money bail practices • Ensuring the Constitutional right to a speedy trial • Expanding existing alternative to incarceration programs • Diverting people with mental health needs or substance addictions into treatment • Eliminating the racist policies and practices that create and fuel the disproportionate impact that the justice system has on Black and Brown, LGBTQI, and gender non-conforming people in the system
+Increasing pre-arrest diversions • Decriminalizing low level offenses to reduce arrests and prosecutions • Eliminating profit-driven money bail practices • Ensuring the constitutional right to a speedy trial • Expanding existing alternative to incarceration programs • Diverting people with mental health needs or substance addictions into treatment • Eliminating the racist policies and practices that create and fuel the disproportionate impact that the justice system has on Black and Brown, LGBTQI, and gender non-conforming people in the system.

 To learn more Click Here.